collapsed-stacks/startups/questions/4117/is-buying-and-keeping-stocks-from-suppliers-to-sell-a-form-of-consignment.md

 - tagged: `business-model`, `sales`
 - score: 2

-<p>If I pay to buy an amount of stocks from a wholesaler, keep the stocks and sell it to my customers, do you call this method of selling <em>consignment</em>?</p>
+If I pay to buy an amount of stocks from a wholesaler, keep the stocks and sell it to my customers, do you call this method of selling *consignment*?

-<p>I used to think of this as consignment until I read recently that in consignment I wouldn't have to pay the supplier first, which in my case, I had.</p>
+I used to think of this as consignment until I read recently that in consignment I wouldn't have to pay the supplier first, which in my case, I had.

 ## Answer 4119